marinasundstrom/CheckedExceptions/README.md

 ## Defining ThrowsAttribute

-To utilize **CheckedExceptionsAnalyzer**, you need to define the `ThrowsAttribute` in your project.
+To utilize **CheckedExceptions**, you need to define the `ThrowsAttribute` in your project.
 Here's a simple implementation:

 ```csharp
 using System;